 Whether you like your eggs firm or runny, fried or poached, it isn't always easy to decode the breakfast menu or tell your server the answer to "How do you want 'em?" at your favorite brunch spot.

 With so many ways to cook eggs, there is an ordering language just for eggs.
 Here is a helpful glossary so you won’t be left speechless the next time you're asked how you’d like your eggs prepared.

 Similar to a hard-boiled egg, a soft-boiled egg is cooked in boiling water with the shell intact.
-The difference is soft-boiled eggs are cooked only to the point when the whites are set, but the yolk is still liquid.
+The difference is soft-boiled eggs are cooked only to the point when the whites are set, but the yolk is still liquid or runny.